 In phase correct PWM mode, the compare units allow generation of PWM waveforms on the OC1x pins.
-Setting the COM1x1:0 bits to two will produce a non-inverted PWM and an inverted PWM output can be generated by setting the COM1x1:0 to three (See Table 14-3 on page 124).
-The actual OC1x value will only be visible on the port pin if the data direction for the port pin is set as output (DDR_OC1x).
-The PWM waveform is generated by setting (or clearing) the OC1x Register at the compare match between OCR1x and TCNT1 when the counter increments, and clearing (or setting) the OC1x Register at compare match between OCR1x and TCNT1 when using phase correct PWM can be calculated by the following equation:
+Setting the COM1x1:0 bits to two will produce a non-inverted PWM and an inverted PWM output can be generated by setting the COM1x1:0 to three (See Table 15-3 on page 128).
+The actual OC1x value will only be visible on the port pin if the data direction for the port pin is set as output (DDR\OC1x).
+The PWM waveform is generated by setting (or clearing) the OC1x Register at the compare match between OCR1x and TCNT1 when the counter increments, and clearing (or setting) the OC1x Register at compare match between OCR1x and TCNT1 when the counter decrements.
+The PWM frequency for the output when using phase correct PWM can be calculated by the following equation:

-$$f{OCnxPCPWM} = \frac{f{\mathsf{clk_l/O}}}{2 \cdot N \cdot TOP}$$
+$$f{OCnxPCPWM} = \frac{f{\text{clk\I/O}}}{2 \cdot N \cdot TOP}$$